 Speakers in this event have thirty minutes to prepare a seven minute speech on a current event.
 All squad members will be responsible for the creation and maintenance of the “extemp tubs”.
 All parliamentary debaters will be required to do extemp.
 This activity will make students more socially and politically aware, as well as more knowledgeable when at a cocktail party.

 Also known as team debate, this event relies on evidence and ungodly hours of preparation.
 We will not be participating in this activity.

 Team debate for one.
 See above.

 Parli debate is fun, dynamic, and never the same.
 Two person teams attempt to win the speaker of the house’s ballot by providing the most effective, strategic, knowledgeable, and/or humorous debate.
 Teams are given fifteen minutes to prepare a defense or mount an attack on a given topic.
-Students in this event must enroll in speech 140 to be most effective.
 All squad members will be required to sit in the audience of final rounds of parliamentary debate.
 Debaters must strive to increase knowledge in all realms of education, including but not limited to: philosophy, religion, politics, sociology, psychology, ontology, geography, current events, sarcasm, and humility.
 This team is destined to rule Parli debate!!!!